DUI Help

 A lawyer who specializes in alcohol-related driving charges knows the ins and outs of the law and will make sure that you are treated fairly throughout both processes.
 An alcohol-related conviction, even a first offense, will remain on your record for life.

-Washington First Offense DUI Penalties:
+Washington First Offense DUI Penalties

 In Washington, first offense DUI penalties are steep.
 If you have not been charged with an alcohol-related driving offense in the past seven years, an arrest will be considered your "first offense".